JardaniWorld/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This script executes to print the absolute value of numbers
+This script executes to print the last digit of a number